To prepare for your visit once Happy Valley opens in December 2021, please check the conditions of access .

 A number of access points into the reserve by foot or vehicle are being created, which will be clearly shown on maps available online and at entrance gates once the reserve is opened.

 With a fishing permit, you’ll be able to fish from the shoreline, or on the water from a canoe or kayak.
-This winter the reservoir will be stocked with rainbow trout and plans will be made to boost stocks over the long term.

 To protect water quality by ensuring the reservoir remains uncontaminated, burleys and fish attractants are not permitted.
 Collection containers for fishing waste (such as lines, hooks and sinkers) will be available for environmentally safe disposal of these items.

 All fish caught must be taken home for cleaning and consumption, or returned to the water (except prescribed species such as redfin or carp which cannot be returned to the water).

 A walk along some of the reserve’s 20 kilometres of trails will take you along the water’s edge, through a pine forest, native flora and open grassy areas.
 If you’re looking for something a little more vigorous, there will also be a trail link to Glenthorne National Park – Ityamaiitpinna Yarta, making the combined area more than 1500 hectares.